lewis-sqa/NEPs/specs/Standards/Wallets.md

 ### Request Methods

 - `getAccounts`: Get accounts exposed to dApp.
-An empty list of accounts means we aren't connected.
+An empty list of accounts means we aren't signed in.
 - `getNetwork`: Get the currently selected network.
-- `connect`: Request access to one or more accounts.
+- `signIn`: Request access to one or more accounts.
-- `disconnect`: Remove access to all accounts.
+- `signOut`: Remove access to all accounts.
 - `signAndSendTransaction`: Sign and Send one or more NEAR Actions.
 - `signAndSendTransactions`: Sign and Send one or more NEAR Transactions.

 ### Events

-- `accountsChanged`: Triggered whenever accounts are updated (e.g. calling `connect` and `disconnect`).
+- `accountsChanged`: Triggered whenever accounts are updated (e.g. calling `signIn` and `signOut`).

 ### Actions